-Walking around this park and seeing the archeological carvings on the rocky boulders all around me was definitely one of the most special experiences I had in Azerbaijan.
-I also highly recommend getting a tour guide because not only is getting here on your own a bit tricky, there also aren’t any explanation signs around the park, so you won’t be able to understand what you’re seeing unless a tour guide is there to explain it.
-A day tour to see the Gobustan Rock Art always includes the Gobustan Mud Volcanoes as well, which I’ll talk more about in the section below!
+I highly recommend getting a tour guide when visiting this place because not only is getting there on your own a bit tricky, there also aren’t any explanation signs around the park, so you won’t be able to understand what you’re seeing unless a tour guide is there to explain it.

 20. Gobustan Mud Volcanoes

-The cool thing about visiting these mud volcanoes is that you can get quite up close and personal with them as they’re quite small.
+The cool thing about visiting these mud volcanoes is that you can get quite up close and personal with them as they’re pretty small.
 As you approach them, you’ll see that some of them still have mud bubbling inside.
-This mud is known to contain minerals that are healthy for the skin, so you can even use a bottle to bring some home with you!
-Getting to this place on your own is tricky unless you have access to a good car.
-I highly recommend going with a tour guide who can give you all the best tips and interesting information about this place!
+This mud is known to contain minerals that are healthy for the skin, so you can even use a bottle to bring some home with you.

 21. Quba & Xinaliq

-How to get there: To reach Xinaliq, you have to get to Quba first.
+🚌 How to get there: To reach Xinaliq, you have to get to Quba first.
 From Baku, you can take a bus to Quba from the International Bus Terminal which will take around 2 hours.
-Then, you'll have to grab a taxi to Xinaliq, but a Quba - Xinaliq roundtrip would cost you roughly $60 USD.
-For this reason, I recommend going with a small tour group; it would cost you the same amount, except your guide will take care of all the transportation for you!
-It's much less of a hassle, and you will also learn more about the local history and traditions.
-You can book your Quba & Xinaliq tour here.
+Then, you'll have to grab a taxi to Xinaliq.
+Typically, a Quba - Xinaliq roundtrip would cost you roughly $60 USD. 🔥 Top Tip: I recommend going with a small tour group.
+It would cost you the same amount, except your guide will take care of all the transportation for you.
+It's much less of a hassle, and you'll also get to learn more about the local history and traditions.

-How to get there: To reach the natural wonders of Gabala from Baku, you will either need to take a bus or rent a car.
-The drive will take roughly 3 hours one way, so to avoid driving a total of 6 hours in one day, I highly recommend getting a tour guide who will take you there.
-This way, you can also easily navigate between the main attractions of Gabala and learn more about the places you're seeing.
-A great tour would also stop in Shamakhi on the way so that you can see the oldest mosque in Azerbaijan located there!
+🚗 How to get there: To reach the natural wonders of Gabala from Baku, you'll either need to take a bus or rent a car.
+The drive will take roughly 3 hours one way, so to avoid driving a total of 6 hours in one day, I highly recommend visiting with a tour guide.
+This way, transportation will be taken care of for you, and you'll also learn more about the places you're seeing.

 24. Bilgah Beach